zeespogeira/ADS-HouseOfThings/README.md

 #### 3.3.1.
 Used patterns
 #### 3.3.1.1.
 Mediator
-.
-Problem
+- **Problem in Context**
     - How can an actuator be triggered when a set of conditions are met?
+    - One problem we had was how to trigger an actuator after its conditions were met.
+    - We have the classes to implement the actuators and the class to implement the conditions, but we needed another class to handel their communication.
-- Pattern description
+- **The Pattern**
-    - The pattern reduces dependencies between objects.
+    - This pattern reduces dependencies between objects.
 It restricts direct communication of the objects and enforces the communication only via the mediator object.
+    - In this case, we created the Action class that is instantiated with, between other things, a list of actions and a list of conditions.
+This class will then be responsable for making the actuators act when the conditions are true.
-- Usage
+- **Implementation**
     - The Action object serves as the mediator between Conditions and Actuators.
-When an Action is notified to execute, then checks the state of all of its conditions and signals the actuators to act.
+When an Action is notified to execute, it checks the state of all of its conditions and signals the actuators to act.

-#### 3.3.1.2.
-Factory Method
-- **Problem in Context**
-    - How can we remove the complex chainning of "if conditions" needed to compare the sensor value with the Condition value?
-- Pattern
-    - The patter provides an object responsible for deciding the instantiation of the correct implementation.
-- Usage
+- **Consequences**
-    - We introduced the interface IComparer that is implemented by any class responsible for performing comparisons.
-A ComparerFactory was added, with the responsibility to decide which of of the IComparer implementation should be instantiated.
+    - This way we can make the actuators to act .

 #### 3.3.1.3.
 Command Pattern
 - **Problem in Context**